abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 restraint as our center, we carry it into our daily lives of social interaction, duties and chores, and into formal meditation as well.

-During the morning work period and at mealtime, if we let the mind get swept up into reactions and proliferations arising from social contact, when we go back to our dwellings in the afternoon, the mind will be chewing on them for perhaps hours so that meditation becomes problematic.
+During the morning work period and at mealtime, we may let the mind get swept up into reactions and proliferations arising from social contact.
+Then, when we go back to our dwellings in the afternoon, the mind will be chewing on these same reactions and proliferations for perhaps hours, so that meditation becomes problematic.
 But if we are well established in sense restraint during such times of social contact, afterward the mind will be steady and stable—it will be in a state much more conducive to having a fruitful meditation.
 As we endeavor to establish continuity in our practice, we recognize sense restraint as a key aspect of that.
 Establishing a continuity of sense restraint ensures that the food in our web will be nourishing.

 # Unplugged Realities